micropatel/code-challenge/README.md

 **Lytt**, the first digital assistant that makes it easy for employees to communicate sensitive topics at work and is currently working in a new assistant functionality: recognize a message language and reply with the correct Bot message.
 Lytt is asking you _to develop this new REST API!_

-## 1. Guidelines
+## 1. What you have to do

--   **Detect** German, English and Spanish language only
+Create 3 endpoints that summarize this:

--   **Receive** a text message from a reporting person (user) in any language
+- **Receive**: a text message from a reporting person (user) in any language
+    -  then **Detect Language**: German, English and Spanish language only
+- **Allow retrieving** a message information, by using its unique identifier
--   **Reply** with the correct Salutation on every user input, in the correct user session
+- **Reply/Fetch Automated Replies**: with the correct "Reply" for every user message, in the correct user session and order.
+- **Display** the corresponding error messages when information doesn't comply

-As this challenge is based on the concept of real-time conversations (chat bots), you are encouraged to use a front-end implementation to demonstrate the challenge (we are big fans of React), **but it's not mandatory**.
+As this challenge is based on the concept of real-time conversations (chatbots), you are encouraged to use a front-end implementation to demonstrate the challenge (we are big fans of React), **but it's not mandatory**.

 In the file `/locales/dialogues.{language}.yml` you can get an insight of how to organize your assistant internationalization functionality.